 your mouth and throat.
 Remember to relax and take slow, deep breaths.

 During the test, you may feel very drowsy and relaxed from the sedative

 and pain medicines.
 You may have some gagging, nausea, bloating, or mild

-abdominal cramping as the tube is moved.
-If you are having pain, alert your
+cramping in your belly as the tube is moved.
+If you have pain, alert your

 doctor with an agreed-upon signal or a tap on the arm.
 Even though you won't be